MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/get-started.md

 There are two types of Bing Ads API developer tokens.
 - Universal developer token can be used to authenticate with any valid user credentials.
 You can use the same universal developer token whether your application will be used by one or multiple Microsoft Advertising users.
 Starting in July 2019, this is the default token type.
 - Single-user developer token can only be used to authenticate one user for access to one customer.
 This token type has been deprecated in favor of the universal token.
-If you still have a single user token your Super Admin can upgrade it to the universal type in the Account tab of the [Microsoft Advertising Developer Portal](https://developers.ads.microsoft.com/Account).
+If you still have a single user token your Super Admin can upgrade it to the universal type in the Account tab of the [Developer Portal](https://developers.ads.microsoft.com/Account).

 Regardless of the token type, a developer token enables programmatic access to the accounts permitted for a user.
 Obtaining a developer token for API access does not grant additional permissions to any Microsoft Advertising accounts.
 Each Microsoft Advertising user is assigned a role e.g., Super Admin or Advertiser Campaign Manager for every customer they can access.
 With a developer token the same accounts available in the Microsoft Advertising web application are available to the user programmatically through the API.